Multilevel Graph Partitioning for Three-Dimensional Discrete Fracture Network Flow Simulations: Discrete Fracture Networks

-One key aspect of {\sc fram} is the provided detailed control of the mesh resolution on each fracture because pathological cases that degrade mesh quality do not exist.
+The Feature Rejection Algorithm for Meshing ({\sc fram}) introduced by Hyman et al.~\citep{hyman2014conforming} is one method designed to address the mesh generation issues above by constraining the generation of the network so that the smallest features are larger than a user defined minimum length scale.
+Therefore {\sc fram} allows for detailed control of the mesh resolution on each fracture because pathological cases that degrade mesh quality do not exist.
+A result of using {\sc fram} is a conforming Delaunay triangulation on each fracture, where conforming means that all lines of intersection form a set of connected edges in the mesh, can be automatically generated using the method detailed in Murphy et al.~\citep{murphy2001point}.
 Depending upon the physical process to be simulated, the mesh can either have variable or uniform resolution.
 Points of singularity in the pressure solution occur at the ends of intersection lines and high gradients in the pressure solution and flow fields occur close to the intersections.
 To properly resolve these gradients the mesh needs to be finer in these regions.
-If fracture properties are homogeneous within a fracture, i.e., uniform fracture apertures, or only a pressure solution is required, or transport will be simulated using particle tracking then the mesh can be coarsened away from the intersections without significant loss of accuracy.
-However, if non-uniform apertures are considered, as in~\cite{dreuzy2012influence,makedonska2016evaluating}, then the mesh needs to be sufficiently fine that length scales in the aperture field, e.g., correlation lengths, are resolved.
-Furthermore, if transport is simulated using an Eulerian approach, i.e., a numerical discretization of the advective-dispersion equation, where numerical diffusion/dispersion is controlled by the mesh resolution then a uniform mesh is more appropriate because numerical errors will be uniform across the domain.
+If fracture properties are homogeneous within a fracture (uniform fracture apertures) or only a pressure solution is required, or transport will be simulated using particle tracking then the mesh can be coarsened away from the intersections without significant loss of accuracy.
+However, if non-uniform apertures are considered, as in~\citep{dreuzy2012influence,makedonska2016evaluating}, then the mesh needs to be sufficiently fine that length scales in the aperture field, such as correlation lengths, are resolved.
+Furthermore, if transport is simulated using an Eulerian approach via a numerical discretization of the advective-dispersion equation where numerical diffusion/dispersion is controlled by the mesh resolution then a uniform mesh is more appropriate because numerical errors will be uniform across the domain.

-Due to these considerations, we propose an extension of the {\sc fram} to allow for variable mesh resolution based on distance from the lines of intersection in a fracture.
-From a topological point of view, every DFN can be represented as a tuple consisting of a set of fractures and a set of intersections.
-Formally, let $\mathcal{F} = \{f_i \}$ for $i=1,\ldots, N$ denote a fracture network composed of $N$ fractures ($f_i$).
-Every $f_i \in \mathcal{F}$ is assigned a shape, location, and orientation within the domain by sampling distributions whose parameters are determined by a site characterization.
-Every $f_i \in \mathbb{R}^2$ but the network $\mathcal{F} \in \mathbb{R}^3$.
-Let $I = \{(f_i, f_j)\}$ be a set of pairs associated with intersections between fractures; if $f_i \cap f_j \ne \emptyset$ then $(f_i, f_j) \in I$.
-The number of intersections $M=|I|$ depends on the particular shape, orientation, and geometry of the set of fractures in the network.
-We denote the line of intersection between $f_i$ and $f_j$ as $\ell(f_i, f_j)$.
-Using these sets, the topology of a DFN can be defined as the tuple $(\mathcal{F},I)$.